-- 1) The incident or event is of such duration that recording is deactivated to conserve power or storage capacity and the officer is not directly involved in activity relating to the incident or event. - In a Critical Incident, the supervisor has ordered deactivation As per G.O.
-246.09 Critical Incidents. - 3) Deactivation is reasonable and necessary to protect the safety of the officers or others.

-- 4) Deactivation is approved or ordered by a supervisor. - 5) BWCs may be deactivated during non-enforcement activities, such as waiting for a tow truck or protecting accident scenes. - 6) At search warrant scenes, the cameras may be deactivated once the entry is complete and the scene is safe.
+- 1) In a Critical Incident, the supervisor has ordered deactivation As per General Order 246.09 Critical Incidents. - 2) Deactivation is reasonable and necessary to protect the safety of the officers or others. - 3) Deactivation is approved or ordered by a supervisor. - 4) BWCs may be deactivated during non-enforcement activities, such as waiting for a tow truck or protecting accident scenes. - 5) At search warrant scenes, the cameras may be deactivated once the entry is complete, and the scene is safe.
 This deactivation can only occur after all occupants are removed from the warrant location.
 If removing all occupants is not possible or reasonable, at a minimum the cover officer(s) will have their BWC on.
 The remaining searching officers may deactivate their BWC's.
-The BWC does not replace the officer's obligation for photographs of the warrant scene, highlighted under policy 447.
+The BWC does not replace the officer's obligation for photographs of the warrant scene, highlighted under General Order 447.00.

 An officer's decision to deactivate recording in a situation that would otherwise be recorded under this policy must be documented verbally on the camera before deactivation.
 That decision must also be noted in an incident report, or if no incident report is otherwise required the decision must be documented in CAD comments.
-The report or CAD comments must include factors considered in the decision to deactivate the camera off.
+The report or CAD comments must include factors considered in the decision to stop the recording.